"1 Cup" is equal to 8 fluid ounces in US Standard Volume. It is a measure often used in cooking.

 But there are also measuring cups, which are things used to measure liquids, or powders like flour or sugar.

-As you fill up the measuring cup, you need to look at which number it is filled to.
+As we fill up the measuring cup, we need to look at which number it is filled to.

 Here we have 2/3 cup (two-thirds of a cup) of milk.

 It doesn't say "150" ... it says "50" ... but it is half-way between 100 and 200 so we can figure out it is 150 ml.